superlinked/superlinked/docs/reference/dsl/index/index.m.md

             Defaults to 1.0.

     Raises:
-        InitializationException: If no spaces are provided.
+        InvalidInputException: If no spaces are provided.

     ### Instance variables